 Berryessa Peak Trail is a 14.7 mile lightly trafficked out and back trail located near Napa, California that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from January until May.
+The trail is primarily used for hiking and trail running and is best used from January until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash